 Figure 8.
-Photomicrographs of a qualitative comparison of visibility between the results of the standard pollen preparation technique (lower row) and the modified technique for CLP-5 sample (upper row).
-Circles are percentage comparator.
+Figure 7.
+Photomicrographs of a qualitative comparison of visibility between the results of the standard pollen preparation technique (lower row) and the modified technique for CLP-5 sample (upper and middle rows).

 Table 2.
 Comparison of percentage estimates of the residue on slides under a microscope at 100x, 200x and 400x magnification.
 The visibility of the pollen-spores was determined based on the appearance of the pollen-spores at 1000x magnification.